-Partnered players may show Faction Cards in their hand to one another and freely discuss strategy to ensure the downfall of their opponents.
+Partnered players may show each other their hand of Faction Cards and freely discuss strategy to ensure the downfall of their opponents.

 FEWER THAN FOUR PLAYERS: When playing with fewer than four players, a player may control both Factions on one Side.
 All Factions must be played.